 How can I access real estate databases?

 The biggest problem with MLS listings isn’t even the license.
-It’s a different implementation of listings databases across MLSs.
-In order to enable data exchange between an MLS database and your website you need to implement IDX (Internet Data Exchange).
-There are a couple of options to do it.
+It’s the different database implementations across MLSs.
+To enable data exchange between an MLS database and your website, you need to implement IDX (Internet Data Exchange).
+There are a couple of ways to do that.

-The other option is to use RETS (Real Estate Transaction Standard), a framework used to give brokers, agents and third parties access to listing and transaction data.
-It allows you to download listings in more manageable segments, and only those that have been recently added or changed will need to be updated.
-RETS is XML based and there’s a wide variety of open source tools and libraries for working with RETS data.
-However, they still aren’t perfect.
+You can use RETS (the Real Estate Transaction Standard), a framework used to give brokers, agents, and third parties access to listing and transaction data.
+RETS allows you to download listings in manageable segments, and only those that have been recently added or changed will need to be updated.
+RETS is XML-based, and there’s a wide variety of open source tools and libraries for working with RETS data.
+However, these tools still aren’t perfect.

-Other than properties, a real estate app or a website generally has the data about neighborhoods, schools, points of interest, demographics, past sales history and other info which improves home buying and selling experience.
+Other than information about properties, a real estate app or website generally has data about neighborhoods, schools, points of interest, demographics, past sales, and other information that improves the home buying and selling experience.

-Zillow provides APIs for neighborhood information for their listings and a dataset that contains neighborhood boundaries.
-Trulia also provides API derived from the aggregated data on real estate listings, trends and search activity.
-Here are other important APIs with geo and neighborhood information:
+Zillow provides APIs with neighborhood information for their listings and a dataset that contains neighborhood boundaries.
+Here are other important APIs to retrieve geographical and neighborhood information:

-GeoNames has a very comprehensive dataset of over 10 million geographical names.
+GeoNames has a comprehensive dataset of over 10 million geographical names.

-Real estate app development is such a challenging thing to do!
-But now you know what makes it possible for huge companies like Zillow, Redfin and Realtor.com to pull the real estate data into their apps and websites.
-This might be a lot easier to do for you, though.
-Hope our small research in the US real estate industry and technology was helpful!
+Real estate app development is challenging!
+But now you know what makes it possible for huge companies like Zillow, Redfin, and Realtor.com to pull real estate data into their apps and websites.